JanChmielewski/CarRepair/docs/Backend/Api-Documentation.md

 #### POST /register

-Registers a new user in the system.
+This task needs to be performed by an admin user, who must be manually inserted into the database.
+The admin user can then register a new user in the system using this endpoint.

 ##### Request: